compound-finance/comet/README.md

 `yarn deploy --network fuji`

+## Comet protocol contracts

+**[Comet.sol](https://github.com/compound-finance/comet/blob/main/contracts/Comet.sol)** - Contract that inherits `CometMainInterface.sol` and is the implementation for most of Comet's core functionalities.
+A small set of functions that do not fit within this contract are implemented in `CometExt.sol` instead, which Comet `DELEGATECALL`s to for unrecognized function signatures.

+**[CometExt.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometExt.sol)** - Contract that inherits `CometExtInterface.sol` and is the implementation for extra functions that do not fit within `Comet.sol`, such as `approve`.

+**[CometInterface.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometInterface.sol)** - Abstract contract that inherits `CometMainInterface.sol` and `CometExtInterface.sol`.
+This interface contains all the functions and events for `Comet.sol` and `CometExt.sol` and is ERC-20 compatible.

+**[CometMainInterface.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometMainInterface.sol)** - Abstract contract that inherits `CometCore.sol` and contains all the functions and events for `Comet.sol`.

+**[CometExtInterface.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometExtInterface.sol)** - Abstract contract that inherits `CometCore.sol` and contains all the functions and events for `CometExt.sol`.

+**[CometCore.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometCore.sol)** - Abstract contract that inherits `CometStorage.sol`, `CometConfiguration.sol`, and `CometMath.sol`.
+This contracts contains functions and constants that are shared between `Comet.sol` and `CometExt.sol`.

+**[CometStorage.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometStorage.sol)** - Contract that defines the storage variables used for the Comet protocol.

+**[CometConfiguration.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometConfiguration.sol)** - Contract that defines the configuration structs passed into the constructors for `Comet.sol` and `CometExt.sol`.

+**[CometMath.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometMath.sol)** - Contract that defines math functions that are used throughout the Comet codebase.

+**[CometFactory.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometFactory.sol)** - Contract that inherits `CometConfiguration.sol` and is used to deploy new versions of `Comet.sol`.
+This contract will mainly be called by the Configurator during the governance upgrade process.

+## Configurator contracts

+**[Configurator.sol](https://github.com/compound-finance/comet/blob/main/contracts/Configurator.sol)** - Contract that inherits `ConfiguratorStorage.sol`.
+This contract manages Comet's configurations and deploys new implementations of Comet.

+**[ConfiguratorStorage.sol](https://github.com/compound-finance/comet/blob/main/contracts/ConfiguratorStorage.sol)** - Contract that inherits `CometConfiguration.sol` and defines the storage variables for `Configurator.sol`.

+## Supplementary contracts

+**[Bulker.sol](https://github.com/compound-finance/comet/blob/main/contracts/Bulker.sol)** - Contract that allows multiple Comet functions to be called in a single transaction.

+**[CometRewards.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometRewards.sol)** - Contract that allows Comet users to claim rewards based on their protocol participation.

 ## Vendor contracts

 Third-party contracts (e.g. OZ proxies) live under `contracts/vendor`.

 There are currently two Comet-related contracts that extend directly from the vendor contracts.
 The contracts are:

-1. **ConfiguratorProxy**: This contract extends OZ's `TransparentUpgradeableProxy`.
+**[ConfiguratorProxy.sol](https://github.com/compound-finance/comet/blob/main/contracts/ConfiguratorProxy.sol)** - This contract inherits OZ's `TransparentUpgradeableProxy.sol`.
 We override the `_beforeFallback` function so that the proxy's admin can directly call the implementation.
 We only need this feature for the Configurator's proxy.

-2. **CometProxyAdmin**: This contract extends OZ's `ProxyAdmin`.
-We created a new function called `deployAndUpgradeTo`, which calls `Configurator.deploy()` and upgrades Comet proxy's implementation to this newly deployed Comet contract.
+**[CometProxyAdmin.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometProxyAdmin.sol)** - This contract inherits OZ's `ProxyAdmin.sol`.
+We created a new function called `deployAndUpgradeTo`, which calls `Configurator.deploy(0xCometProxy)` and upgrades Comet proxy's implementation to this newly deployed Comet contract.
 This function is needed so we can pass the address of the new Comet to the `Proxy.upgrade()` call in one transaction.

 ## Usage